Parshas Chukas[1]

 The different parts of the Torah are completely united, as it represents and reveals Hashem’s unity in the world.
 When one learns even a single verse in Torah, it incorporates the entire Torah.

-Continuity of life:[8]
+- Continuity of life:[9]

 At every moment there is a new life-force that comes and enlivens the creations.
 The life force that was received a moment ago has already returned above and a new life-force has come to take its place.
-[This teaches one how at every moment he is subject to Hashem’s kindness of creation, and how one must try to dedicate each moment to G-d.
+[This teaches one how at every moment one is subject to Hashem’s kindness of creation, and how one must try to dedicate each moment to G-d.
 It also teaches that it is never too late to change, as every moment is a new creation.]

-Man chooses from where his life-force comes from:[9]
+- Man chooses from where his life-force comes from:[10]

 There exist chambers of Holiness and chambers of evil in the spiritual worlds.
 It is up to man to decide from which world he desires his life-force to come from.
 When one dedicates himself to Torah and Mitzvos, his life-force is received from the chambers of Holiness, and through it comes all of man’s physical blessings.
-However when one chooses to chase after physical pleasures, he receives his life-force from the chambers of evil.
+However, when one chooses to chase after physical pleasures, he receives his life-force from the chambers of evil.
 Man is given freedom of choice to choose his source of life.

-The main aspect of prayer:[10]
+- The main aspect of prayer:[11]

-Overindulgence in business clogs the mind:[11]
+- Overindulgence in business clogs the mind:[12]

 Overindulgence in business leads to the mind’s transformation from a spiritual receptive limb, to a coarse and corporal limb.
 When one indulges too much in his livelihood, and is constantly looking for more and newer ideas of making money, it can lead to him thinking that it is his strength and might that brings him the income.
 This removes one’s trust from Hashem and makes his mind become coarse.
 His mind is not able to naturally grasp spiritual matters due to this coarseness.